 Shared Hosting is web hosting that shares server resources across several hosting accounts.
-Shared Hosting is used as an affordable, straightforward hosting solution for the majority of websites.
+Web hosting companies offer shared plans as an affordable, straightforward hosting solution for most websites.

 How Shared Hosting Works

 Shared hosting is quite literal.
-There’s no technical meaning – you are simply sharing a server with other websites.
+There’s no technical meaning – you share a server with other websites.
 A shared hosting server runs resource management software that is configured & maintained by a hosting company.
 They allocate & manage resources across accounts.
-The accounts are fully private & do not interact with other accounts.
+The accounts are fully private and do not interact with each other.

 Imagine real-world housing for a second.
 A shared hosting server is like a condominium.
-Even though each owner fully owns the unit as a property owner – the actual structure & property are shared as commons.
-Each condo can come with its own amenities & floorplan.
-The owner can do whatever they want as long as it does not impact the overall building or trash the common property.
+Even though each owner owns their unit as a property owner – the overall structure & property are shared as commons.
+Each condo comes with its own amenities & floorplan.
+The owner can do whatever they want, providing it doesn’t impact the overall building or trash the common property.

 A shared server is configured to operate smoothly & without interruption across accounts.
 But since resources are shared, the hosting company can (and does) impose limits & rules on each account to prevent any downtime for all accounts.

 Shared Hosting is used for running most of the websites on the Internet.
 Given the resources of a typical server and the demands of a typical website, most website owners do not need anything else.

 With a shared server – you know generally what rules & limits you have, and you trust the hosting company to provide those resources to run your website.

 If you know how many visits you receive and how efficient your website is – then you can pay a locked-in price for those resources.

 Going back to the condominium analogy, as long as you know how many people will be living at your condo and what your typical day looks like (which is most people) – the shared structure makes sense.